Derived Foliations: Quick reminders on derived analytic geometry

+As a first comment, for a holomorphic cdga $A \in \cdga^h$ an $A$-dg-module will be, by definition, a dg-module over $N(A)$ the underlying cdga of $A$.
+Theire $\s$-category is denoted as usual

-A holomorphic cdga $A$ possesses a \emph{module of holomorphic differential forms} $\Omega_A^1$.
+Any holomorphic cdga $A$ possesses a module of \emph{holomorphic differential forms} $\Omega_A^1$.
 This is an $A$-dg-module such that morphisms of dg-modules $\Omega_A^1 \to M$ are in one-to-one correspondence with holomorphic derivations $A \to M$.
-In order to define more precisely holomorphic derivations, we introduce the trivial square zero extension $A \oplus M$.
-This is a holomorphic cdga whose underlying cdga is the trivial square zero extension of $N(A)$ by $M$, while the holomorphic structure on $A^0 \oplus M^0$ is defined by formula
+In order to be more precise, we introduce the holomorphic trivial square zero extension $A \oplus M$.
+This is a holomorphic cdga whose underlying cdga is the trivial square zero extension of $N(A)$ by $M$.
+The holomorphic structure on $A^0 \oplus M^0$ is defined by formula

-The holomorphic derivations from $A$ to $M$ are then \emph{defined} as sections of the natural projection $A \oplus M \to A$.
+The holomorphic derivations from $A$ to $M$ are then defined as sections of the natural projection $A \oplus M \to A$.
+They can be naturally identified with derivations $d : N(A) \to M$ on the underlying cdga which satisfies furthermore the condition that $d^0 : A^0 \to M^0$ is a holomorphic derivation from the holomophic ring $A^0$ to the $A^0$-module $M^0$.

-As in the algebraic case, the construction $A \mapsto \Omega_A^1$ can be left derived in order to produce a (holomorphic) \emph{cotangent complex} $\LL_A$ for any $A \in \cdga^h$.
+As in the algebraic case, the construction $A \mapsto \Omega_A^1$ can be left derived in order to produce a cotangent complex $\LL_A$ for any $A \in \cdga^h$.
 This cotangent complex satisfies the usual properties of stability by base change and functoriality inside $\cdga^h$.
 For $A \in \cdga_\CC$ we have a natural equivalence